1 Minute monolouges

 In January 2019 the Podcast was re-branded as The London Theatre Podcast, with the aim to broaden the conversation by including both West End & Off West End artists.

-From emerging talent to established theatre makers, whether you're new to the industry, looking to learn more or simply staying up to date with all things theatre, this is the podcast that helps you connect with your industry.
+From emerging talent to established theatre makers, whether you're new to the business and looking to learn more or simply staying up to date with all things theatre, this is the podcast that helps you connect with your industry.

 Actors, Directors, Playwrights, Producers, Designers, Theatre Companies, Artistic Directors and many more make up the vibrant, diverse and challenging world of theatre in London.